Let me share with you my Discover Scuba Diving with Arkipelago Divers when I visited Puerto Galera.

 Getting to Puerto Galera from Cubao is easy and affordable.
 You need to take a bus to bring you to Batangas Pier and a bangka (boat) to take you to Puerto Galera.
 There are a number of buses servicing the route of Cubao to Batangas Pier.

 I took a JAM Liner Bus.
 The bus left at 8 in the morning.
 Traffic was smooth and easy.
-I guess it is because it was a Sunday.
+It was a Sunday.
 On regular days, the trip from Cubao to Batangas would take an average of 3 hours.
-I got off at the Batangas Grand Terminal instead of the Batangas Pier by 10 AM to meet Mike Zuniga of Katooga.ph.
+I got off at the Batangas Grand Terminal, instead of the Batangas Pier, by 10 AM to meet Mike Zuniga of Katooga.ph.
 We needed to do some errands in SM Batangas.
 Click here for that blog post.

 From Batangas Pier, it would take an hour to an hour and a half ferry trip to get to Sabang Port.
 The Ferry ticket to Puerto Galera is 230 pesos.
-Also, there is an Environmental User Fee of P50 for arriving passengers, a Homeland and Tourist Safety and Security Fee of P 20 and a Terminal Fee of P10.
+By the way, there is an Environmental User Fee of P50 for arriving passengers, a Homeland and Tourist Safety and Security Fee of P 20 and a Terminal Fee of P10.